AhShaikh4/A.C.E/features.md

 - ✅ **Enhanced Trailing Stop**
   - Dynamic ATR multiplier based on profit level
+    - Adjusts trailing stop distance based on current profit level
+    - Tighter stops at higher profit levels (e.g., 1.5x ATR at 50% profit)
+    - Medium stops at medium profit levels (e.g., 2.0x ATR at 20% profit)
+    - Wider stops at lower profit levels (e.g., 2.5x ATR at 0% profit)
   - Percentage-based trailing stop as backup
+    - Simple percentage-based trailing stop (default 3%)
+    - Option to use maximum of ATR and percentage stops
+    - Provides safety net when ATR value is unusually low
   - Configurable parameters in config.js
+    - Customizable ATR multipliers for different profit levels
+    - Adjustable percentage for percentage-based stops
+    - Toggle for using maximum of both stop types
   - Comprehensive logging of stop levels
+    - Shows which stop type is active (ATR-based or percentage-based)
+    - Displays distance to stop as percentage
+    - Detailed trigger information for post-trade analysis

 - ✅ **Tiered Profit Taking**
   - Configurable profit tiers (15%, 40%, 100%)